-On behalf of the Alice Martineau Appeal Committee, we are delighted to announce that tickets for this year’s Carols by Candlelight service and Christmas party are now on sale!
+On behalf of the Alice Martineau Appeal Committee, we are delighted to announce that this year’s Carols by Candlelight service and Christmas party will be taking place on Thursday 12 December.

-Guests are invited to join us after the carols for mulled wine and canapés at our annual Christmas party, which will take place in the delightful setting of The Chelsea Gardener.
-We hope that you will be able to come and enjoy a very special evening.
+Festivities will continue after the carols with mulled wine and canapés at our annual Christmas party, which will take place in the delightful setting of The Chelsea Gardener, Sydney Street.
+We do hope you can join us.

 Tickets for carol service at St Luke’s only: £35